 Within 15 days of a subscription end date or deactivation, each researcher must verify destruction of all copies of the data.

 Papers and Publication Policies

 Presentations, papers and publications must include Nielsen’s copyright as well as the following citation “Researcher(s) own analyses calculated (or derived) based in part on data from The Nielsen Company (US), LLC and marketing databases provided by the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
 The conclusions drawn from the Nielsen data are those of the researcher(s) and do not reflect the views of Nielsen.
 Nielsen is not responsible for, had no role in, and was not involved in analyzing and preparing the results reported herein.”

-Working papers and publications must be submitted to the Kilts Center to be archived.
-A copy of an accepted publication must be submitted to the Center at least 30 days in advance of any type of public dissemination (including SSRN) or final publication.
+Working papers and publications must be submitted to the Center at least 30 days in advance of any type of public dissemination (including SSRN) or final publication.

 Any distributed materials may include only limited excerpts of Nielsen information—"limited excerpt" means such portion of the Nielsen data that would not ordinarily substitute for a purchase of access to the Nielsen data.